 This recipe is actually a variation of a corn dog batter recipe I tried a while back.
-I was in awe of how authentic it tasted.
+I was in awe of how close it tasted to the real thing.

 I felt like it would lend itself to some sort of bread, so I fiddled with it to make it more substantial.
-The result is what I really do think is the best wheat free pizza dough recipe I’ve made yet.
+The result is what I really do think is the best low carb GF pizza dough recipe I’ve made yet.
 It’s soft, yet firm enough to hold with your hands, and it’s so…..yeasty tasting…but without the yeast!

 It’s the closest yeast free gluten free pizza crust recipe I’ve found that can compete with the real thing.
 Even my son liked it.
 And, trust me, that’s saying something.

-I added xanthan gum to the recipe, and it’s the ingredient that makes the pizza crust more like traditional pizza crust.
+Now, I made my fathead dough with xanthan gum, and it’s the ingredient that makes the pizza crust more like traditional pizza crust.
 It’s soft on the inside, but crusty on the bottom.
 Xanthan gum is what gives your crust what I’d call hand held-ability.

 Even if you don’t have xanthan gum, don’t worry.
 While it’s what I’d consider an essential ingredient, you can still make the recipe without it.
-I have made this recipe with no xanthan gum, but your crust will be crumbly.
+I have made this fathead dough without xanthan gum, but your crust will be crumbly.

-This makes one, approximately 10 inch pizza crust, and has 3 net carbs a slice WITHOUT toppings.
+This makes one, approximately 10 inch pizza crust, which makes it a perfect fathead dough recipe for one, and has 3 net carbs a slice WITHOUT toppings.

-How to Make a Simple Gluten Free Pizza Dough
+How to Make a Simple Fathead Keto Pizza Dough

 - Preheat your oven to 400F.